raspy135/Qun-synthesizer/README.md

 ### PRM:OSCILLATOR1,2
 ![diagram_osc](manual_images/diagram_osc.jpg)

-(Blue : sources, Green: output) This diagram shows OSC1 and OSC2 features.
-(Actually all parameters can be controlled via MIDI even it's shown as dial)
+**Blue : sources, Green: output**.
+This diagram shows OSC1 and OSC2 features.
+The diagram is for explanation, it may not cover all features in the OSCs.
+Unlike real hardware synths, all parameters can be controlled via MIDI even it's shown as dial.

 The oscillator is a hybrid of classic analog synth and FM.
 FM has its own parameters, it can be configured in FM conf / ENV3/4 Other Mode.